RoachCoach123/reading-notes/README.md

 *By Steve Haffenden, Inside Atlassian*

-Click here to listen the rest of the blog [Attlassian](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)
+Click here to listen and read the rest of the blog [Attlassian](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)